- Future Students (Undergrad)

 You can use the resources below to see if your local college or Advanced Placement program offers a course equivalent that is already approved as a direct equivalent to a course at Ohio State!
 In general, we recommend that you select courses in which an exact OSU course (department and course number) is listed as an equivalent.
 Try to avoid courses in which you will only receive general, special, or technical credit.

-- OSU Quick Equivalencies: Click to download a master spreadsheet of courses which have already been evaluated by Ohio State.
+- Ohio State Quick Equivalencies: Click to download a master spreadsheet of courses which have already been evaluated by Ohio State.
 It's a long list, as you can imagine!
 You can sort by the institution through which you will be taking the course or the course at Ohio State for which you want to earn credit.

 - Transferology: this online portal can show you the amount of coursework that transfers between other institutions and Ohio State.
 Transferology is most useful to current college students who are researching how their college credit may apply to a degree at another institution, but it can also be used by you as you plan on exploring college credit in high school.